 Testing and Exercising:

 The firm employs a comprehensive testing approach to regularly validate the effectiveness of the resiliency program under different impact scenarios:

 - Tests include simulation exercises and physical tests of recovery strategies;

-- Test results are communicated to the firm’s senior management across business functions, as appropriate; and
+- Test results are communicated to the firm’s senior management across business and technology functions, as appropriate; and

 - The firm regularly participates in market-wide and industry sponsored exercises.